Traveling in Taiwan – Travel Tips and more

 There are domestic flights as well, which are useful if you want to visit some of the Taiwanese islands such as Kinmen.
 However, because the trains are so fast, I actually never used them on the mainland, but I frequently fly to Kinmen Island.

-Traveling in the Cities
+Traveling in the Cities of Taiwan with the EasyCard

-The first thing you should get is an EasyCard, a prepaid smart card using RFID technology that you can use on the metro and almost all buses.
+The first thing you should get is an EasyCard, a prepaid smart card using RFID technology.
+You can use it on the metro and almost all buses.
 You can get the cards in any Family Mart or 7/11.
 Charge it at a metro station or a convenience store, and you are good to go.
 It ensures your mobility.
 Metro and buses are cheap in Taiwan, and it is very easy and convenient to travel within and between cities.
 At the railway stations, most signs are in Chinese and English, and the staff speaks English as well.
 So it is really easy to get around.

 Also, all over Taiwan, you have UBikes, short-term rental cycles that are almost free to rent.
 They are not made for long-distance rides, but they are great for the “last mile” within the cities.
 You have to register online and can then rent them either by using an EasyCard or your phone.

 I like cycling, and literally, the first thing I did after moving to Taiwan was to buy a bicycle.
-The uBikes have fairly small tires and are a bit slow, so I do not use them very often.
+The UBikes have fairly small tires and are a bit slow, so I do not use them very often.
 If you want to cycle longer distances, I recommend renting a more suitable bike.
-And trust me, Taiwan is perfect for traveling long distances by cycle, even it the hot summer.
+And trust me, Taiwan is perfect for traveling long distances by cycle, even in the hot summer.

 Taiwanese love their scooters, and it is fairly common to rent them as well.
 You can either rent them at a shop for a couple of days or via a car-sharing app for just a few minutes.
 There are a variety of options in each city, but make sure to bring an international driver’s license.